eamon3/eamon3.github.io/index.md

 <div class="intro" markdown="1">
 We're pleased to invite you to our wedding ceremony on August 24, 2019 in Seattle, Washington.

 Please read through our site to learn more about our wedding.
-You can RSVP using the link above.
-If you have any questions, please feel free to contact us using the link above.
+You can RSVP or contact us using the links above.

+Please RSVP by June 24.
 </div>

 <div class="me" markdown="1">